 Attracting Hummers is also very easy and will bring hours of pleasure.

 As in many other instances in nature, the male Hummer is more brightly coloured than the female.

 But the male has a brilliant red throat and white-collar encircling his neck, which the female lacks.

-During Hummer mating courtship, the male uses his colourful parts of his body to attract the female.
+During courtship, the male uses his colourful parts of his body to attract a female.

 He swoops back and forth in front of the female catching the light on his throat feathers causing them to flash and glow.

 The colour and movement is very attractive to the female.